 HaMoked petitioned the High Court of Justice against the intended demolitions of the three homes in Hebron: the court held that the state should respond to the petitions until August 3, 2014, at 17:00 and issued an interim order directing to refrain from the execution of the demolitions until another decision is made.
 A hearing in the petitions was scheduled for August 4, 2014, at 10:00 a.m.

-Today, July 31, 2014, HaMoked filed three urgent petitions with the High Court of Justice (HCJ) against the intended punitive demolitions of two homes in Hebron – the homes of two fugitives who have been missing from their homes since the abduction and murder of the three Israelis and the intended sealing of the third home – the family home of a third man, suspected to have aided the two.
+Today, July 31, 2014, HaMoked filed three urgent petitions with the High Court of Justice (HCJ) against the intended punitive demolitions of two homes in Hebron – the homes of two fugitives who have been missing from their homes since the abduction and killing of the three Israelis and the intended sealing of the third home – the family home of a third man, suspected to have aided the two.

 In the petitions HaMoked requested an interim order, which would prevent any damage to the houses until a final decision in the petitions is given.

-With respect to the residential apartment of one of the fugitives, located on the upper floor of a two story building and which is intended for demolition, HaMoked clarified, that the demolition should not be carried out without the state's submission of a professional opinion concerning the anticipated effects of the demolition on the other parts of the building or adjacent buildings, and its undertaking to compensate the injured parties – if any damage is caused.
+With respect to the apartment of one of the fugitives, located on the upper floor of a two story building and which is intended for demolition, HaMoked clarified, that the demolition should not be carried out without the state's submission of a professional opinion concerning the anticipated effects of the demolition on the other parts of the building or adjacent buildings, and its undertaking to compensate the injured parties – if any damage is caused.